How to Read a Dog Food Label

 Calorie Statement

-A variety of factors can make the fat content difficult to determine, so the best way to compare products and determine how much to feed your dog is through the calorie content.
+A variety of factors can make a dog food’s fat content difficult to determine, so the best way to compare products and determine how much to feed your dog is by evaluating the calorie content.
 Although the calorie statement is not on every dog food label, new AAFCO regulations were created to allow manufacturers to prove their claims.

 Always lean towards brands that include calorie information as it is a strong indication that the brand is complying with AAFCO standards.